Elevation: 9,950 ft

 Northwest Face, Class 3

-From the middle of the [lengthy] 8,220-foot saddle at the base of the Northwest Face, follow a good cattle trail SE up into the forest.
+From the middle of the [lengthy] 8,220-foot saddle at the base of the northwest face, follow a good cattle trail southeast up into the forest.
 You will soon stumble upon a hunter’s campsite.
-The cattle trail begins to angle upward diagonally L/E. Worse yet, it starts to bend farther L/NE and flattens out.
-Leave the cattle trail here and bushwhack SE straight up the face.
+The cattle trail begins to angle upward diagonally left/east.
+Worse yet, it starts to bend farther left/northeast and flattens out.
+Leave the cattle trail here and bushwhack southeast straight up the face.
 The forest here is mostly pines and is not overly steep.
 Eventually, the slope steepens and boulders appear.
-Initially, you can avoid the boulders in the forest, but that doesn’t last.
+Initially, you can avoid the boulders in the forest but that doesn’t last.

 The terrain soon becomes a horrid mix of forest, blowdown, and boulders.
 Progress is slow and rather dangerous in this stuff.
 Make your way onto an open boulder field (of which there are several on this face).
 The boulders are quite large and somewhat intimidating, but they are surprisingly stable and go well.
 Just being out of the forest and blowdown is a great relief.
 And now you have good visuals of what lies above you and you can establish a line of ascent.
 It’s all good.
 These large, white granite boulders are SOLID ROCK (nothing crumbly here) and quickly become a manageable mix of medium- and large-sized boulders rather than all LARGE boulders as I first encountered.

 Higher up, the open boulder fields end and you must navigate your way up through a mix of boulders, trees (mostly firs), and scrub.
-As you approach the flattish summit area, you will emerge onto the L/N side of the trees in open, easy, short scrub with embedded talus as the base.
-From here, the summit is a quick stroll to the SE.
+As you approach the flattish summit area, you will emerge onto the left/north side of the trees in open, easy, short scrub with embedded talus as the base.
+From here, the summit is a quick stroll to the southeast.
 The summit of Mount Independence has a small cairn and some summit papers in a glass jar.
-The nosebleed-inducing view down the East Face is stunning.
-Finally, you can see the collection of 4 lakes called “Independence Lakes.”
+The nosebleed-inducing view down the east face is stunning.
+Finally, you can see the collection of four lakes called “Independence Lakes.”

-Same as for the Northwest Ridge Route.
+Same as for the northwest ridge.
 This route is part of a ridge traverse from Peak 8740 and a descent back to Elba Pass.
-If you are only climbing Mount Independence, the more direct access to the Northeast Ridge/North Face is via Independence Lakes Road, as discussed on Page 349 of the book.
+If you are only climbing Mount Independence, the more direct access to the northeast ridge/north face is via Independence Lakes Road as discussed on Page 349 of the book.

-From the summit, descend the Northeast Ridge on easy open terrain that is a mix of embedded rock, broken rock, and short scrub.
-But this enjoyable terrain (with a stunning view down the SE face to Independence Lakes) doesn’t last for very long.
-You soon enter the forest and you must contend with a mix of boulders, firs, and blowdown.
+From the summit, descend the northeast ridge on easy open terrain that is a mix of embedded rock, broken rock, and short scrub.
+But this enjoyable terrain (with a stunning view down the southeast face to Independence Lakes) doesn’t last for very long.
+You soon enter the forest and must contend with a mix of boulders, firs, and blowdown.
 After about a mile, the ridge bends north and becomes a face descent.
 The forest here is mature pines with boulders mixed in.
 It even includes some sections of open boulders hidden amidst the trees.
-You must use your hands to descend some of the steeper sections in the 8,200-foot to 8,600-foot area.
+Use your hands to descend some of the steeper sections in the 8,200-foot to 8,600-foot area.